How to buy Thorney Technologies (TEK) shares

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

 Thorney Technologies Ltd is an oil & gas refining & marketing business based in Australia.
-Thorney Technologies shares (TEK) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
+Thorney Technologies shares (TEK) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
 Thorney Technologies has a trailing 12-month revenue of around $31.8 million.
 If you're looking to buy shares, check out the steps below.

 How to buy shares in Thorney Technologies